cabo/kramdown-rfc/README.md

-* While this feature is now available, you are not forced to use it for everything: readers of documents often benefit from not having to look up references, so continuing to use the draft names and RFC numbers as labels may be the preferrable style in many cases.
+* While this feature is now available, you are not forced to use it for everything: readers of documents often benefit from not having to look up references, so continuing to use the draft names and RFC numbers as labels may be the preferable style in many cases.
 * As a final caveat, renaming anchors does not work in the `stand_alone: no` mode (except for IANA and DOI), as there is no such mechanism in XML entity referencing; exporting to XML while